github/docs/content/actions/use-cases-and-examples/building-and-testing/building-and-testing-powershell.md

 {% endnote %}

-{% ifversion actions-caching %}You can also cache dependencies to speed up your workflow.
-For more information, see "[AUTOTITLE](/actions/using-workflows/caching-dependencies-to-speed-up-workflows)."{% endif %}
+You can also cache dependencies to speed up your workflow.
+For more information, see "[AUTOTITLE](/actions/using-workflows/caching-dependencies-to-speed-up-workflows)."

 For example, the following job installs the `SqlServer` and `PSScriptAnalyzer` modules: